-The three stage process of a pest risk analysis (ISPM 2 and ISPM 11) provides a basis for determining the potential of seed being a pest risk.
+The three-stage process of a pest risk analysis (ISPM 2 and ISPM 11) provides a basis for determining the potential of seed being a pest risk.

-Pest risk assessment, i.e. assessment of introduction, establishment and spread, and assessment of economic impacts: Numerous research papers on plant diseases are published every year.
-Many note that the pest in question “can or has been found on seeds”.
-How relevant are such reports?
-The presence of a pest on or in the seed does not necessarily mean that it can be transmitted from the seed into the resulting plant.
+Pest risk assessment, during this stage an assessment of introduction, establishment and spread of the pest based on available scientific information is performed together with an assessment of the economic impacts.
+Numerous research papers on plant diseases are published every year.
+A number of these reports indicate “can or has been found on seeds”.
+However, the relevance of such reports should be thoroughly assessed.
+The presence of a pest on or in seeds does not necessarily imply that it can be transmitted from the seed into the resulting plant.

-ISF Regulated Pest list database
+ISF Regulated Pest List